© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Grey Friars' Church is a scheduled monument protected by Historic England under reference 1002117.
 View the official record →

-Grey Friars' Church is a medieval friory church located in Gloucestershire, England, founded by the Franciscan order during the thirteenth century.
+Grey Friars' Church is a medieval religious structure located in Gloucestershire, England, dating from the thirteenth century or later when it functioned as part of a Franciscan friary establishment.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002117.

 Grey Friars' Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002117.